pschaus/book_lepl1402/source/part6.rst

         public void accept(T x);
     }

 Consumers are typically encountered as the "terminal block" of a chain of functions.
-They can notably be used to print the result of a function, to store this result into a file, or to send this result into another data structure.
+They can notably be used to print the result of a function, to write this result onto a file, or to store this result into another data structure.

 For instance, the following code defines a consumer to print the result of a function: